PGMacDesign/SiliCompressor/README.md

 7) Added in a boolean flag to allow the option to turn off / on logging so that the dev can ignore it if they don't want to see it (or flip it to false on production)

+8) I changed the core MP4 parser from the original one to [My Custom Forked Version](https://github.com/PGMacDesign/mp4parser) so as to allow for less cluttered logging and more customization.

 #### Misc